postpartum grief, grieving old life after baby, missing old life after baby

 What you’re feeling has a name: postpartum grief.

-And it’s way more common than you think, we just don’t talk about it enough.
+And it’s way more common than you think, people just don’t talk about it enough.

 (If you want to discover more things people don’t talk about, check out my book Motherhood – the Unspoken).